mmaelicke/scikit-gstat/README.rst

 The `Variogram` class needs at least a list of coordiantes and values.
 All other attributes are set by default.
-You can easily set up an example by generating some random data:
+You can easily set up an example by using the `skgstat.data` sub-module, that includes a growing list of sample data.

 .. code-block:: python

-  import numpy as np
   import skgstat as skg

-  coordinates = np.random.gamma(0.7, 2, (30,2))
+  # the data functions return a dict of 'sample' and 'description'
-  values = np.random.gamma(2, 2, 30)
+  coordinates, values = skg.data.pancake(N=300).get('sample')

   V = skg.Variogram(coordinates=coordinates, values=values)
   print(V)